OriyanHemo/AndroidProject/README.md

 ## Getting Started

-Include instructions on how to set up and run your project.
-This may include steps like:

 1. Clone the repository.
 2. Install dependencies.
 3. Configure any settings.
 4. Build and run the project.

-Give credit to any individuals, projects, or resources that inspired or helped you during the development of this project.

-## Contact

-Provide your contact information or a way for users to reach out if they have questions or feedback.